-A CONCUSSION IS A BRAIN INJURY!

-- A concussion can occur from an impact to the head.
+- A CONCUSSION IS A BRAIN INJURY! - A concussion can occur from an impact to the head.
 The most common cause of a concussion is a whiplash type injury, a rapid acceleration of the head. - Most concussions (90%) occur without loss of consciousness! - A "ding," "getting your bell rung," or what seems to be a mild bump, blow or jolt to the head can be serious and can change the way the brain normally works!
 (Center for Disease Control 2013). - Because of changes in the neurophysiology of the brain, symptoms may continue to develop over the next few hours following an injury.

-- These changes can lead to a set of symptoms affecting the student's cognitive, physical, emotional and sleep functions, which may result in reduced ability to do tasks at home, at school, or work. - During this time, returning to play or full-time academics before symptoms have cleared can result in prolonged recovery time or risk of further injury. - Ignoring the symptoms and trying to "tough it out" often makes symptoms worse! - "Second Impact Syndrome" may occur when a brain already injured takes another blow or hit before the brain recovers from the first -usually within a short period of time (hours, days, or weeks).
+- After a concussion, among other effects, connections within the brain become stressed, resulting in the breaking of some connections between different brain areas and limiting the ability of the brain to process information efficiently and quickly.
+(Molfese 2013) - These changes can lead to a set of symptoms affecting the student's cognitive, physical, emotional and sleep functions, which may result in reduced ability to do tasks at home, at school, or work. - During this time, returning to play or full-time academics before symptoms have cleared can result in prolonged recovery time or risk of further injury. - Ignoring the symptoms and trying to "tough it out" often makes symptoms worse! - "Second Impact Syndrome" may occur when a brain already injured takes another blow or hit before the brain recovers from the first -usually within a short period of time (hours, days, or weeks).
 A repeat concussion can slow recovery or increase the likelihood of having long-term problems.
 In rare cases, repeat concussions can result in edema (brain swelling), permanent brain damage and even death.
 (Center for Disease Control 2013) - As the chemistry of the brain returns to normal, the symptoms begin to subside and for most people, they resolve within 1 to 6 weeks. - During the recovery period, it is very important that individuals are monitored for full resolution of symptoms and referred if further evaluation or treatment is needed.
 (Terryberry-Spohr 2013)